 deployment of "artificial trees".
 These are shaped like giant

-sight along roads, freeways and other polluted areas.* The trees capture CO2 through a filter – thousands of times more efficiently
+sight along roads, freeways and other polluted areas.* The trees capture CO2 through a filter system – thousands of times more efficiently

 than real trees – which is then removed and stored.